 Most of you may have struggled with acne and acne scars.
 It might have caused you so much trouble that you don’t miss a chance to know about a home remedy.
 Without further ado, let’s tell you that coconut oil is one of the best cures for acne and the scars associated with it.

 Various factors contribute to the formation of an acne.
 It can be hereditary or genetic.
-But, a major factor is an increase in the androgen or male hormones like testosterone and dihydrotestosterone (DHT).
-These hormones cause sebaceous glands to make more sebum, which is an oily or waxy matter.1 The excess sebum and dead skin cells clog the hair follicles, resulting in acne.
-Bacteria can thrive here, causing the immune system to trigger an inflammatory reaction against the bacteria.
+But a major factor is an increase in the androgen or male hormones like testosterone and dihydrotestosterone (DHT).
+These hormones cause sebaceous glands to make more sebum, which is an oily or waxy matter.1 The excess sebum and dead skin cells clog the hair follicles and bacteria thrive here, causing the immune system to trigger an inflammatory reaction against the bacteria.
 This is what causes acne.

 Wondering how an oil can fight this oily secretion?
 The contents of coconut oil are antimicrobial and antibacterial, making it effective against acne.
 Here a few factors that make coconut oil beneficial.

 Lauric acid, which is a medium chain fatty acid, constitutes 48% of coconut oil.2 Other fatty acids like myristic acid, capric acid, caprylic acid, and caproic acid are also present in it.
 They provide the antimicrobial properties to coconut oil, enabling the removal of acne-causing bacteria and fungi from the skin.
 According to a research study, both capric acid and lauric acid can act against Propionibacterium acnes, the bacteria responsible for acne outbreak.3

 This is another factor that makes coconut oil beneficial.
 The anti-inflammatory and pain-reducing properties of virgin coconut oil have been proved in a research.4 The anti-inflammatory benefits of lauric acid and capric acid prevent redness and swelling of the skin that come with acne.
 Apart from that, the oil has collagen-building nutrients that can provide anti-aging benefits, protecting your face from scars and wrinkles.5